-Dr Llewellyn and Dr Jessop are accomplished Child and Adolescent Psychiatrists.
-This means that in addition to General Psychiatry training, Dr Llewellyn, Dr Jessop and have undergone further study and completed Advanced Training in a range of behavioural or emotional disorders which become apparent in childhood and adolescence including:
+Dr Llewellyn, Dr Jessop & Dr McAuliffe are accomplished Child and Adolescent Psychiatrists.
+This means that in addition to General Psychiatry training, Dr Llewellyn, Dr Jessop and Dr McAuliffe have undergone further study and completed Advanced Training in a range of behavioural or emotional disorders which become apparent in childhood and adolescence including:

 - Learning and Communication Disorders (for example, Language Disorders, Stuttering)